Alireza-Paksaz24/Galaxy-Shooter/README.md

 Provide a brief overview of game controls and how to start playing the game.

 ## Built With
-- Unity [version] - The game development platform used
+- Unity [21.4.34] - The game development platform used
-- [Other tools/libraries used]

 ## Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.